zxq0404/Raven/README.md

 ![pipeline](https://github.com/zxq0404/Raven/blob/master/docs/Raven_demo.png)

-The number of cars as a function of time are presented in the chart for three different cameras.
-The corresponding video with objection detection results (blue boxes around the cars) are shown in the video below.
-Clicking on the legend to switch between different cameras.
+The number of cars detected as a function of time are presented in the chart for three different cameras.
+The corresponding video stream with objection detection results (blue boxes around the cars) are shown in the video below, while clicking on the legends allows switching between different cameras.

+4 worker instances were used to monitor these three cameras in real time (i.e. no noticable delay to the user), with a cost of about $5 per camera per day.
+To scale the number of cameras, simply increase the number of worker instances.

 ## Folder Structure

+The folder structure are listed below:

 ├── docs                    # Documentation files